ctcphon/Chonthicha_portfolio/index.md

 ## Study Projects

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ctcphon/Chonthicha_portfolio/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+The name of this theme is saved in the Jekyll `name` configuration file.

 ## Certificates